letisiapangataa/music-playlist-api/README.md

 - Automated testing using xUnit and FluentAssertions
 - CI/CD pipelines with GitHub Actions
 - Error handling and edge-case coverage for reliability
-- An optional React + Vite frontend for visualization
+- An optional React + Vite frontend for visualisation

 ---
 ## Screenshot (Live Action)